-An inspection was conducted in fine conditions with a light south-easterly breeze.
-The cap and batters were well vegetated and intact, with recent weed control apparent.
+The site was visited on 30 October 2019 and 11 May 2020.
+On both occasions the cap and batters were wellvegetated and intact.
 There was no sign of slumping, cracking, or exposed refuse.
-The stormwater drains were tidy and had been recently cleared of vegetative growth.
-The downstream drain had recently been re-contoured to reduce ponding and improve drainage.
-Stagnant water was ponded in the drain following wet weather the previous day.

-The site was secure with permanent fencing and no sign of cattle access was noted.
-The site was unoccupied at the time of inspection.
-The waste transfer station was tidy and well-maintained.
-No unauthorised material was observed in the cleanfill and greenwaste areas.
+The stormwater drains were tidy and clear of vegetative growth.
+There was no sign of recent ponding and all stormwater drains were dry.
+The site was secure with permanent fencing.
+No sign of cattle access was noted, and the site was unoccupied at the time of inspection.
+The waste transfer station was tidy, and well-maintained.
+The cleanfill and greenwaste areas were well-managed, with no unauthorised material noted.
 There were no odour or dust issues.